Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Weak vs. strong SOC and Topological transition

-To summarize, for the 2D skyrmion crystal we have found the critical value $(\lambda/J)_c$ at which the gap closes on the Fermi surface, and $d=0$ implies that the the real space Berry curvature becomes ill-defined.
-Since the Chern number ${\cal Q}$ is a topological invariant, by continuity it must equal the skyrmion number for {\it all} $(\lambda/J) < (\lambda/J)_c$, even though we have explicitly shown this only in the weak SOC limit.
-Similarly, ${\cal Q}$ vanishes for {\it all} $(\lambda/J) > (\lambda/J)_c$, even though we have computed this only in the strong SOC limit.
+In the weak SOC regime this leads to $ka \gg 1$, which is unphysical since the bandwidth cutoff on the dispersion requires that $ka \lesssim \pi$.
+Thus we do not have to be concerned about a vanishing gap in the weak SOC regime.
+Moreover, since ${\cal Q}$ is a topological invariant, by continuity it must equal $N_{sk}$ for $(\lambda/J) < (\lambda/J)_c$,.
+However, as we increase the SOC, we will eventually reach a critical value of $(\lambda/J)_c = 1/(k_F a) \sim O(1)$ when the gap will collapse, the two bands ${\mathcal{E}}_{\pm}$ will become degenerate at the Fermi surface, and $\Omega_{r_xr_y}$ will diverge.

+The semiclassical approach becomes invalid when large external magnetic fields cause ``magnetic breakdown" across narrow gaps (see, e.g., Appendix J in \cite{ashcroft1978solid}).
+Another condition for the validity of the semiclassical approach is that the magnetic flux through the unit cell area $a^2$ must be $\ll \Phi_0 = h/e$, the flux quantum .
+The \textbf{r}-space Berry curvature is like a slowly varying effective magnetic field, and its magnitude diverges as the gap $d$ vanishes, thus calling into question the entire semiclassical approach at and near $(\lambda/J)_c$.

+Finally, we turn to the large SOC regime.
+Here, the gap closes on a ${\bf k}$-space contour $k a \ll 1$, which is very far from the Fermi surfaces on both the bands, since we have asserted from the beginning that $k_F a$ is of order unity.
+(This is valid for a generic magnetic metal, but not for very low density systems.)
+In the semiclassical approach, all transport is governed by states near the Fermi surface for $k_BT \ll E_F$, and thus the gap closure and large Berry curvatures far from $k_F$ has no impact.
+Near the Fermi surface, we can use the $\Omega_{r_xr_y}$ results derived above for generic ${\bf k}$-points, and conclude that ${\cal Q}= 0$, and thus there is no topological Hall effect.
+We note that as a topological invariant ${\cal Q}$ vanishes for all $(\lambda/J) > (\lambda/J)_c$, even though we have computed this only for strong SOC.

-Since the real-space Berry curvature has vanishing impact in the strong SOC regime, we must investigate the effects of the other Berry curvatures in this regime.
-Computing the mixed Berry curvature $\Omega_{r_xk_y}$ for the ${\bf d}$-vector of eq.~\eqref{Rashba d}, we see that it scales like $(\lambda/J) (a/L_s) \ll 1$ for weak SOC and $(J/\lambda) (a/L_s) \ll 1$ for strong SOC.
-Thus, in both limits, it is negligible compared to $\mathbb{1}$ in eq.~\eqref{Gamma matrix} in the semiclassical equations of motion.
+We must investigate the effects of the other Berry curvatures in the large SOC regime.
+The mixed-space Berry curvature $\Omega_{r_xk_y}$ for the ${\bf d}$-vector of eq.~\eqref{Rashba d} scales like $(J/\lambda) (a/L_s) \ll 1$ for strong SOC (in contrast to $(\lambda/J) (a/L_s) \ll 1$ for weak SOC).
+Here too it is negligible compared to $\mathbb{1}$ in eq.~\eqref{Gamma matrix} in the semiclassical equations of motion.
+Finally, we find that the \textbf{k}-space Berry curvature for arbitrary $\lambda/J$ is given by